centaurusgod/Image-Scrapping/README.md

 ```shell
 python scrapper.py
 ```
-**Step1** Go to [Google](https://www.google.com/) & search the image you want to scrap.
+**Step 1:** Go to [Google](https://www.google.com/) & search the image you want to scrap.

-**Step 2** Click on Image section of the search and copy the URL from the address bar
+**Step 2:** Click on Image section of the search and copy the URL from the address bar

+**Step 3:** Paste the copied URL in the URL textbox of application

-**Step 3** Input the number of images you want to scrap & Select the directory you want to save the Images from the window & Hit download
+**Step 4:** Input the number of images you want to scrap & Select the directory you want to save the Images

+**Step 5:(Very Important)** Click on "Select WebDriver".
+It will open a fial dialog box.
+Go to the folder you have downloaded and extracted the webdriver from the website mentioned above in "Prerequisite" section.
+Click and select the webdriver application and click open.

+**Step 6:** Click "Start Download"

+It will take a while to download images.
+You can go to the folder that you selected and see the images being updated there.
+Let it run in background and finish its job.

 ## Acknowledgments